What is Piece Rate Pay? A Guide for Employers

 For the week, your employee is entitled to $1,232. ($22.40 x 50 hours + $112 overtime = $1,232)

 But there is a simpler way to calculate overtime piece rate pay.
-To do so, your employee needs to be in agreement with you.
-The agreement doesn’t have to be in writing, but it’s best to have a written record to protect your business.
+To do so, your employee needs to be in agreement with you, and it’s best to have a written record to protect your business.
 Here’s the second option:

 (270 units x $3.50 flat rate) + (50 units x $5.25 overtime flat rate) = $1,207.50